zapta/arm/pro-mini/README.md

 static void loop() {
   // If the ISP button is pressed, this will jump to the USB/ISP
-  // mode, allowing to upgrade the firmware via drag and drop. isp_button_monitor::loop();
+  // mode, allowing to upgrade the firmware via drag and drop.
+  // Otherwise just reset the board while the ISP button is pressed. isp_button_monitor::loop();

   static int message_count = 0;